 If your doctor determines that an antibiotic caused your diarrhea, he or she might lower your dose or switch to another medication.

 If your diarrhea is caused by a more serious condition, such as inflammatory bowel disease, your doctor will work to control that condition.
 You might be referred to a specialist, such as a gastroenterologist, who can help devise a treatment plan for you.

 Explore Mayo Clinic studies testing new treatments, interventions and tests as a means to prevent, detect, treat or manage this disease.

 Lifestyle and home remedies

-Most diarrhea cases clear up on their own within a few days.
+Diarrhea usually clears up quickly without treatment.
 To help you cope with your signs and symptoms until the diarrhea goes away, try to:

 - Drink plenty of clear liquids, including water, broths and juices.
 Avoid caffeine and alcohol.

 - Add semisolid and low-fiber foods gradually as your bowel movements return to normal.
 Try soda crackers, toast, eggs, rice or chicken.